 “Ok, Ok, Ok, we get the point.”
 I yelled back.

-Runt tried to squirm out of my hold.
+Scat tried to squirm out of my hold.

-“Tony …Tony’s hurt.
+“Tony, …Tony’s hurt.
 They beat him up.”

-Tony lives in the basement.
+Tony is our engineer.
+He lives in the basement.
 He has been my friend(sort of) since before the world turned upside down.
 We didn’t run in the same circles but we had several classes together.
 He always asked my opinions on homework assignments.
 I used to wish he would ask me out on a date.
 Unfortunately, he was dating a cheerleader.
-He isn’t very sociable these days but he is very good at fixing and maintaining whatever we break.
+He isn’t very sociable these days but he is very good at fixing and maintaining what ever we break.

 “I tried to reason with them.”
 Tony spit out a mouth full of blood.

 “They took all of our fuel.
-Oh Geez, I hurt.”
+Oh Geez!
+I hurt.”

-The leader of the Central Bobcats is a former high school wrestling champion.
-He is mean, leads by fear, and regularly has his goons beat up people for fun.
-The kids call him the Hulk after the comic book character.
+The Central Bobcats were from the East end of Lafayette Blvd we lived on the west.
+We were rivals in football, basketball and volleyball.
+Our bands competed against each other in competitions before the world was turned upside down.
+The big difference between central and us is that we are not a bunch of thieves and bullies.
+The leader of the Central Bobcats is a former high school wrestling champ.
+He is mean and leads by fear and regularly has his goons beat up people for fun.
+The kids call him “The Hulk” after the comic book character.
 He doesn’t barter for what he needs.
 He has his goons take what he wants.

 Matt and I leaned over to help Tony onto his cot.
-I told Tony he shouldn’t have tried to stop Central Goons from taking what they wanted.
-Just then, Runt ran up behind me holding a first aid kit.
+I told Tony he shouldn’t have tried to stop central from taking what they wanted.
+Just then, Scat ran up behind me holding a first aid kit.

-Runt glared back at me.
+Scat glared back at me.
 “Tony didn’t try to stop them.
 They beat him up afterwards.”

 I looked at Tony and he just nodded in agreement.

+Not a lot to tell about Bear Country except that things have been quiet for weeks.
+I am a little bored.
+Actually really bored.
+Everyone is off doing there own thing.
+I was hoping maybe I could get someone to play a game of cards.
+Spades perhaps.
+It is a fun game but no one was interested.
+I even asked the library trio Marty, Gretchen and Cecelia.
+Day in and day out they sit in the media center and read.
+Surely, they could use a diversion.
 They weren’t interested.
 Marty said they were doing research.
 This sounded somewhat interesting so I asked if I could help.
 They all three looked at me and in unison said “No”.
 Before I knew what was happening they pushed me out of the media center.
-In addition, they added insult by locking the door.
+And they locked the door.
 Those three are a wealth of information.
 A little odd and secretive and they are rarely seen alone but they can be very helpful at times.
 I am only a little hurt that they didn’t want to play with me.
 Oh well, their loss.

 The agriculture club is trying their best to supply us with a variety of fruits and vegetables but an unfortunate accident with a bug infestation has damaged much of their crops.
-In an effort to keep us from starving to death, the agriculture club has asked for volunteers.
+In an effort to keep us from starving to death the agriculture club has asked for volunteers.
 They need people to help with the crops that are left.
 I will be spending much of my time next week helping in the fields.
-Oh, joy!
+Oh joy!!
 It’s not that I mind helping out.
 I just hate manual labor.
 Better to help now than to starve later.